INSIDE: A sneak peek into Tokyo Station Food Hall, Tokyo Me+

-Just to the right of Kitchen Street in Tokyo Station is a place selling the best cakes in Tokyo, of the packaged kind.
+Just to the right of Kitchen Street is a place selling the most delicious cakes of the packaged kind.

-Let me be your travel guide and encourage you to take a good look at this beautiful Tokyo food hall.
+Let me be your travel guide, and encourage you to take a good look at this beautiful Tokyo food hall below.

-- 1 Tokyo Me+: Best Cakes in Tokyo for Souvenirs!
+- 1 Guide to Tokyo Me+ for The Best Cakes in Tokyo!

 - 2 Tokyo Station Food Hall Menu Board